Mfon Udoka: International competitions

 Udoka led the Nigeria women's national basketball team to the 2004 Summer Olympics.
 At the Olympics, she was second in the tournament in scoring and rebounding but Nigeria finished 11th out of 12 teams.
 They became the first African team to ever win a game at the Olympics.
 Udoka also led Nigeria at the 2006 FIBA World Championship for Women, where Nigeria finished in last (16th) place.

 In May 2011, Udoka was named as the new Assistant Coach for the Nigeria women's national basketball team D'Tigress as they prepare for the African Nations Cup in Mali and the All Africa Games.

+Coaching

+Udoka will begin her college coaching career as the women's basketball head coach at Beacon College in Leesburg, Florida, for the 2024-25 season.